chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 3.2 Create a Visual Style Guide

-**_Objective:_** Create your color scheme and typography, decide on an icon set, and explore the possibility of bringing in images or illustrations.
+**_Objective:_** Create a theme that gives your app a consistent look and feel.

 **_How?_**
-1. ...
-2. ...
+1. Create your color scheme and typography, decide on an icon set, and explore the possibility of bringing in images or illustrations.

 **_Resources:_**